gilricardo-com/personal-website/README.md

 # [Ricardo Gil Personal Web Application ](https://github.com/gilricardo-com/personal-website/index)

-**[Ricardo Gil Personal Web Application ](https://github.com/gilricardo-com/personal-website/index)** is a responsive Bootstrap 4 kit provided for free by Invision and Creative Tim and modified by Ricardo Gil.
+**[Ricardo Gil Personal Web Application ](https://github.com/gilricardo-com/personal-website/index)** is a responsive Bootstrap 4 kit provided for free by Invision and Creative Tim and modified/adapted by Ricardo Gil.

 **Bootstrap 4 Support**
 This web application is built on top of the much awaited Bootstrap 4.
 This makes starting a new project very simple.
 It also provides benefits if you are already working on a Bootstrap 4 project; you can just import the Now UI Kit style over it.
 Most of the elements have been redesigned; but if you are using an element we have not touched, it will fall back to the Bootstrap default.